Meet the fans: 6 audiences you should get to know

 What to know

 They skew older and female, describing themselves as ‘traditional yet open-minded’, and they’re generally people who love routine.
 They’re big into sports (just not soccer).
-Half of them believe sports bring people from different backgrounds together.
+Over half them believe sports bring people from different backgrounds together.
 They buy merchandise at 6% above average, and sports-related series are among their top TV choices.
 The opportunity here isn’t in converting them to soccer fans, it’s in meeting them where they are and connecting with them there.

 Methodology